unboxed/unboxed.co/source/blog/2019-04-29-working-with-ual-students-in-collaboration-with-char-gy.html.markdown

 ![Using a char.gy](/assets/images/uploads/lcc-chargy-demo-2x.jpg)

-_Students interacting with the charge point using their own phones to understand the existing user experience._
+<i>Students interacting with the charge point using their own phones to understand the existing user experience.</i>

 # Co-designing new solutions